akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 In Akka this "somewhere else" is called supervision.
 Supervision allows you to declaratively describe what should happen when certain types of exceptions are thrown inside an actor.

+The default @ref:[supervision](../general/supervision.md) strategy is to stop the actor if an exception is thrown.
-While Akka has @ref:[supervision](../general/supervision.md) and fault tolerance built into every Actor, in many cases you will want to further customize behavior.
+In many cases you will want to further customize this behavior.
 To use supervision the actual Actor behavior is wrapped using `Behaviors.supervise`.
 Typically you would wrap the actor with supervision in the parent when spawning it as a child.

 This example restarts the actor when it fails with an `IllegalStateException`: